*This position could be located at our Headquarters in Anadarko or at our satellite office in Moore, Ok. *

 Teamwork: Balances team and individual responsibilities; exhibits objectivity and openness to others' views; gives and welcomes feedback; able to build morale and group commitments to goals and objectives; supports everyone's efforts to succeed.

 Planning/Organizing: Prioritizes and plans work activities; uses time efficiently; sets goals and objectives; develops realistic action plans.

 Project Management: Develops project plans; coordinates projects effectively; communicates changes and progress; completes projects on time and budget; manages project team activities.

 Adaptability: Adapts to changes in the work environment; manages competing demands; changes approach or method to best fit the situation; able to deal with frequent change, delays, or unexpected outcomes.

 Customer Service: Manages difficult or emotional customer situations; Responds promptly to customer needs; Solicits customer feedback to improve service; Responds to requests for service and assistance; Meets commitments to customers.

-Language Skills: Ability to read, analyze and interpret general business periodicals, professional journals, technical procedures or governmental regulations.
-Ability to write reports, business correspondence and procedure manuals.
-Ability to effectively present information in one-on-one and group situations, as well asrespond to questions from groups of employees, managers, industry contacts, clients, customers and the general public.
+Language Skills: Ability to read, analyze, and interpret general business periodicals, professional journals, technical procedures, or governmental regulations.
+Ability to write reports, business correspondence, and procedure manuals.
+Ability to effectively present information and respond to questions from groups of employees, managers, clients, customers, and the general public.